 - Look at the URL of the website to see if it starts with "https" and displays a tiny padlock icon in the address bar.
 If it begins with "https" instead of "http" it means the site is secured using an SSL Certificate (the s stands for secure).

-- Stay clear of online ads for cheap or scarce items like hand sanitizer and cleaning products.
+- Stay clear of online ads for cheap or scarce items like personal protective equipment and cleaning products.
 If an offer sounds too good to be true, it very likely is.

 - Avoid using public WiFi when making purchases to safeguard your sensitive personal information and credit card details.